 I came to the U.S. from England for university on a study visa.
 I was receiving a stipend from the school, along with a full athletic scholarship for field hockey.

 I suffered some injuries that led to me becoming homeless.
 I slipped some discs in my back, tendons in my hip, and pulled a quad.
 I went on academic probation with only three summer classes left to take and couldn’t play field hockey anymore.
 After I got injured, the school revoked my athletic scholarship.
 I fell into a deep depression.

 I could have walked away from this.
 I almost did.
 Gone back to England… but I probably would have remained homeless there too.

-[At Interim Housing] You live with 49 other women you don’t know.
+[At Interim Housing] You live with a lot of women you don’t know.
 You make friends.
 No worry about accommodation, food—it makes dreams like mine possible.
 I wouldn’t have had any place to stay.
 I would not have made it.

 Staff at Sarah’s Circle will save my meals when I miss meal times.
 People will check in on me to make sure I have what I need.
-It’s like having 49 mums making sure I have my homework done.
+It’s like having a bunch of mums making sure I have my homework done.
 I got three A’s last quarter—which is a reflection of how Sarah’s Circle has supported me.

 I’ve got a cool team on my side: my therapist, my college coach, my pro-bono lawyers.
 And Sarah’s Circle.
 Nobody knows what they are capable of until they are faced with this.
 We’re not just homeless people.
 There’s a thin line between being housed and homeless.
 That’s why people need Sarah’s Circle.